MalloyPower/python-compliance/corpus/README.md

 We used the same applications as the original, but the most up-to-date versions in each case.
-Since these all came from github, look in qualitas.csv for the URL and the SHA of the commit we were using.
+Since these all came from github, look in (/qualitas.csv) for the URL and the SHA of the commit we were using.

 ## The programs studied by Chen et al.